 Return rates are structural, not incidental.

-Apparel and footwear routinely see return rates between 15 and 30 percent, driven by sizing uncertainty alone.
+Apparel and footwear routinely see return rates between 15 and 30 percent in 2026, driven by sizing uncertainty alone.
+Return rates vary sharply by category, and using a blended industry guess instead of your own SKU-level data is the single most common way this calculation gets it wrong.
 A standard LTV calculation using gross revenue treats every one of those orders as fully realized value.
 It isn't.
 Refunded orders come back off revenue, and the acquisition cost that brought that customer in doesn't come back at all.

 Discounting compounds the gap.